photo credit: UVM OSCR Community Coalition and ISGOOD

 We are especially interested in striving to represent the diversity of our community (age, race, gender identity, religion, socio-economic status, etc.)

 Our process involves a 1/2 hour volunteer orientation, a written application, interview, reference and background check, liability waiver, confidentiality agreement, and an in-depth, 12 hour restorative practices training.
-Please contact Rachel Jolly at (802) 865-7185 or email@example.com to sign up for an orientation.
+If you are between the ages of 15-30 and want to work with youth, please contact Kelly Ahrens at email@example.com or (802) 865-7169.
+For working with adults, contact Becky Penberthy at (802) 730-2406 firstname.lastname@example.org to sign up for an orientation.

 Parallel Justice for Victims of Crime is always grateful for donated services (massage, house cleaning, automotive repair, etc...) or replacements of stolen goods.
-Contact Kim Jordan at (802) 264-0764 or email@example.com to learn more.
+Contact Brigid Blazek at 802-557-7232 or email@example.com to learn more.